 18% of shoppers abandon their carts because they can’t see total order costs up front.

 Make sure your shoppers know the total cost of purchasing an item from your site early on in their journey, this will avoid any unwanted surprises as they approach the checkout.

 If a customer knows the total cost of their order from the outset, they are more likely to accept any necessary charges and fees than if they were to suddenly appear towards the end of the checkout process.
 Customers value clarity in cost and pricing, make sure your charges are transparent to build trust with your shoppers.

-On the topic of costs, delivery charges are one of the most common causes of basket abandonment.
+On the topic of costs, shipping costs are one of the most common causes of basket abandonment.

-Free shipping is one of the most effective incentives in online shopping, so make sure you shout about it if it’s something you offer.
+Free shipping is one of the most effective incentives in online retail, so make sure you shout about it if it’s something you offer.

 Whether there are no restrictions to your free delivery, or you have a threshold in place, make sure to showcase this throughout your site and in your Overlays.
 Not only will this encourage people not to abandon their baskets, delivery thresholds can also increase your average order value.